Denis Baumgartner

-Denis Baumgartner (born 2 February 1998) is a Slovak football player who plays for MFK Skalica.
+Denis Baumgartner (born 2 February 1998) is a Slovak football player who plays for FC ViOn Zlaté Moravce.

 Club career

 Livorno Calcio

 He made his Serie C debut for Livorno on 1 October 2017 in a game against Pontedera.

 FC DAC 1904 Dunajská Streda

 On 6 August 2018, Baumgartner joined to DAC Dunajská Streda on loan until 30 June 2019.

 FK Senica

 In the summer of 2019, Baumgartner had returned to his home club of FK Senica.
 He had signed a two-year deal with the team.
 He had left Senica in May 2020, amidst the coronavirus pandemic, as he apparently had a fall-out with club leadership over salary cuts during the pandemic.
 On top of 18 goal-less league appearances, Baumgartner also competed in 4 Slovnaft Cup matches and he scored a single goal.

 MFK Skalica

 On 4 February 2021, Baumgartner had signed a one-year contract with Slovak second division club MFK Skalica after half-year without an affiliation.